Introduction by Joshua Hall

 Stand firm in the Cause, for Satan has come forth with his armies, and bids you at every moment to deny God, Who created you by a word from Him and Who made you among them who have attained.
 Praise God for having chosen you for His own Self, such that after the Sun of Eternity had set in Its own country, It dawned forth from the horizon of `Iráq, your land.
 This is of His grace unto you, which nothing, whether in the heavens or on earth, can surpass.
 The Face of God was amongst you with refulgent radiance, unconcealed and divested of every veil.
 He recited to you the verses of your Lord for months and years.
 The Ancient Beauty had walked amidst you with the majesty of the divine presence, and revealed to you at each moment a fresh effulgence.
 Thus was the favor of God and His mercy complete unto you, that you might be among those in gratitude.

-It is befitting that you pride yourselves over all the peoples of the earth, for none has been graced with such as you have attained, if you of them possessed of understanding.
+It is befitting that you pride yourselves over all the peoples of the earth, for none has been graced with such as you have attained, if you be of them who are possessed of understanding.
 You are thus to characterize yourselves with the attributes of God, that the perfumes of holiness may be diffused over all creation from your hearts, and that the signs of your Lord, the All-Merciful, the Compassionate, may be revealed from you.
-Insofar as He has chosen you from amongst His creatures, strive that there be manifest from you such as has not been evinced by those beside you, that your eminence may be apparent in itself amongst the worlds.
+Insofar as He has chosen you from amongst His creatures, strive that there be manifest from you such as has not been evinced by others, so that your eminence may be apparent in itself amongst the worlds.
 Be as the stars amidst the concourse of the earth, that you may guide those servants who have veiled themselves from recognizing God and Him Who is the Revealer of His Cause, and who are among the heedless.